yamajunn/BRAD/README.md

 ## ・ENGLISH ver
 (Translated at DeepL)
 # Development Progress
-Currently developing an ARAD to perform the task of cutting down wood in Minecraft.
+Currently developing an BRAD to perform the task of cutting down wood in Minecraft.

 - Real-time object detection of trees in Minecraft using YOLO v5.
-- . /ARAD/Codes/Minecraft/Tree/ScreenCapture.py to run
+- . /BRAD/Codes/Minecraft/Tree/ScreenCapture.py to run

-- Code being produced to create dataset for motion recognition model.
+- Code being produced to create dataset for behavior recognition model.
-- . /ARAD/Codes/Minecraft/Tree/CaptureScreenKeys.py
+- . /BRAD/Codes/Minecraft/Tree/CaptureScreenKeys.py

-## The following is entered as a note about ARAD, as it is still in the design stage.
+## The following is filled in as a memo since we are still in the design phase for BRAD.

-### ARAD working procedure:
+### BRAD working procedure:
-- ##### Recognize motion and convert current video data to text from training data and current video data.
+- ##### Recognize actions and convert current video data to text from training data and current video data.
 - ##### Select training data similar to long-term objectives to determine short-term objectives.
-- ##### Determine the short-term objective based on the selected training data.
+- ##### Determine short-term objectives based on the selected training data.
 By processing this recursively, the action plan becomes more specific.
 - ##### If the current situation changes, the action plan is modified accordingly.
 The recursive process also allows the broad action plan to be changed as needed.

-ARAD takes into account these action plan texts as well as various factors, such as past memories and current status that it has acquired, to determine whether the objective and current situation are similar.
+BRAD determines whether the objective and current situation are similar by taking into account various factors, such as past memories and current status obtained by BRAD as well as these action plan texts.

 By generating action plans in text format, character recognition such as OCR can be used in conjunction.

-### In order to implement ARAD:.
+### In order to implement BRAD:.
 - ##### Required libraries:.
     - ###### Image Recognition
-    - ###### Motion Recognition
+    - ###### Action Recognition
     - ###### Character Recognition

     The above must be processed accurately and at high speed.

     Libraries that can combine all three are desirable.

-    It is also necessary to obtain information such as the position of objects in the image.
+    It is also necessary to obtain information such as the location of objects in the image.

-    In addition, it is necessary to support time-series correspondence in both.
+    Also, it is necessary to support time-series correspondence in both cases.
 - ##### Model learned to act according to the action plan in the text If it is possible to generate plans to the deepest dimension, there is no need for a “model learned to act according to the action plan in the text.”
 However, to reduce the amount of computation, a model that generates a certain amount of action plans and then acts according to them is necessary.
 - ##### Measuring data similarity